digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 .. note::

     Note that currently, the hard migration is the only supported way to migrate a production system.
-    This is due to the fact that unique contract keys are restricted to a single domain.
+    This is due to the fact that unique contract keys are restricted to a single sync domain.

-While the domain migration command is mainly used for upgrading, it can also be used to recover contracts associated to a broken domain.
-Domain migrations can be performed back and forth, allowing to roll back in case of issues.
+While the sync domain migration command is mainly used for upgrading, it can also be used to recover contracts associated to a broken sync domain.
+Sync domain migrations can be performed back and forth, allowing rollback in case of issues.

 After the upgrade, the participants may report mismatch between commitments during the first commitment exchange, as they might have performed the migration at slightly different times.
 The warning should